aselshall/rm/hw/big-picture.md

       - Keep your research problem realistic by considering available resources, data, your skills, and time constraints.
       - Plan a timeline for implementing your research, whether it’s for the next semester’s project course or your MS thesis project.
       - Focus on a well-defined scope with achievable outcomes rather than an overly ambitious project that may lead to a dead-end.
-      - Seek guidance and discuss feasibility with an expert, such as an FGCU faculty member or your course instructor.
+      - Seek guidance and discuss details with an expert, such as an FGCU faculty member, coworker, or your course instructor
       - Ask for help if you're uncertain about any aspect of your research.
       - Enjoy the process of learning about your problem and developing your research plan.